microsoft/BuildTourHack/stories/3/321_CustomVisionService.md

 1. Switch back to the **Custom Vision** portal in your web browser.
 2. On the **Training Images** tab, verify that the images you just uploaded using the tool are correctly displayed and tagged. **Note:** There may be a delay of up to 3 minutes for the images to appear.
 3. Click the **Train** button.
 This will display progress and the training images are processed and the model is constructed.
 The process should take less than 2 minutes.
 4. Click on the **Performance** tab.
 Verify that a new **Iteration** has been created after the training has completed.
 Select the latest iteration and click the **Prediction URL** button.
-Select the URL under the **If you have an image file** heading.
-This URL will need to be substituted into our code file when you integrate calling this service into our Xamarin application.
+Copy the URL under the **If you have an image file** heading.
+This URL will need to be substituted into our code file later on when you integrate calling this service into our Xamarin application.

 [Go to the next Task](322_EmotionAPI.md) where you'll create a Cognitive Services Emotion API to detect the level of excitement of a user.